Contact Consumer Protection

 What happens if I don't accrue 10 CPD points for each calendar year?

-If you do not complete your 10 CPD points per calendar year, Consumer Protection will consider this to be non-compliance with the Real Estate and Business Agent’s Act 1978 and you may be issued with an infringement notice, prosecuted or proceedings commenced in the State Administrative Tribunal to suspend or cancel your licence or certificate.
+If you do not complete your 10 CPD points (three mandatory and seven elective) per calendar year, Consumer Protection will consider this to be non-compliance with the Real Estate and Business Agent’s Act 1978 and you may be issued with an infringement notice, prosecuted or proceedings commenced in the State Administrative Tribunal to suspend or cancel your licence or certificate.

 Non-compliance with the CPD requirements of the Real Estate and Business Agent’s Act 1978 will also affect the renewal of your triennial certificate or certificate of registration.
 Non-compliance with the CPD requirements raises the risk that the Commissioner for Consumer Protection will refuse the renewal of your triennial certificate or certificate of registration .